 The Eat in Month Challenge Concept

-Eat every single meal (breakfast, lunch, dinner, brunch, snacks…whatever!) “in” to save money and eat better.
+Eat every single meal (breakfast, lunch, dinner, brunch, snacks…whatever you choose!) “in” to save money and eat better.
 (Hey, this may even fall in line with the New Years Resolutions some of you have made!)

 How to Play

 - The most important rule is to tailor the challenge to fit you best.
 Can’t play a whole month?
 Play one week or two.
 Still want to get coffees out?
 Go for it.
 We’ll each have our own tailored version of the challenge, and that’s great! 🙂 Here are the rest of the main guidelines, but again, adjust as you need…